kjfullert/testing/python/docs/source/Getting Started.rst

 Installation / Set Up
 =====================

 #.
     Create an account on `Portal <https://portal.quanser.com/Accounts/Login?returnUrl=/>`__ with your school email.

     .. tip:: Check the box "Remember Me" for QLabs to remember your account

 #.
     Download Quanser Interactive Lab on the `Portal <https://portal.quanser.com/Accounts/Login?returnUrl=/>`__

     .. note:: All available content should be available to you on the main screen.
 If something is missing, try logging out and logging back in again.

 #.
     Scroll using a mouse wheel or the arrow keys on either side of the screen to the QCar studio.
+    Alternatively you can also right-click and drag left/right to scroll through available modules.

 #.
     Click on the QCar studio and select the workspace of choice.

 Running a Python Script for QLabs SDCS
 ======================================